livebook-dev/livebook/docs/cluster_notebook.md

 Node.connect(phoenix_app_node)
 ```

-Once this runs inside the notebook, the notebook's node will be clustered with the node of our Phoenix app.
+After running that code inside your notebook, the notebook's node will be clustered with the node of our Phoenix app.
 Now we can call `MyApp.Accounts.count_users/0` using remote procedure calls via the [`erpc`](https://www.erlang.org/doc/apps/kernel/erpc.html) module:

 ```elixir
 :erpc.call(phoenix_app_node, MyApp.Accounts, :count_users, [])